 Jock itch causes frequent itching, chafing and sometimes painful rashes in and around the groin area.
 These rashes could include a burning sensation, and may appear:

 - Red, tan or brown in color

 - Slightly scaly or flaky

 - Swollen or blistery along the edges

 It is important to note that jock itch does not usually occur on the scrotum, penis or inside the vagina.
-If you are experiencing a rash, blisters or consistent itchiness on the penis or vagina, please consult with a Midwest Express Clinic as soon as possible.
+If you are experiencing a rash, blisters or consistent itchiness in these areas, please consult with a Midwest Express Clinic urgent care as soon as possible.

 How is jock itch diagnosed?